moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 These latency bands were appropriate for streaming media, which was the target for {{I-D.draft-ietf-mops-streaming-opcons}}, but some realtime media may have requirements that are significantly less than "ultra-low latency".
 Within this document, we are also using

-- ull500 (less than 500 ms)
+- Ull-50 (less than 50 ms)
-- ull100 (less than 100 ms)
+- Ull-250 (less than 250 ms)

-Obviously, these last two latency bands are the shortened form of "ultra-low latency - 500 ms" and "ultra-low-latency - 100 ms".
-Also obviously, bikeshedding on better names is welcomed.
+Obviously, these last two latency bands are the shortened form of "ultra-low latency - 50 ms" and "ultra-low-latency - 250 ms".
+Perhaps less obviously, bikeshedding on better names and more useful values is welcomed.

 # Why QUIC For Media?